alonbofficial/Exercises-2.15.-2.18/README.md

-Part 2 - Altering data in server
+Part 2 - Altering data in server + Adding styles to React app